jgbolger/alexa-node-typescript-nonlambda-example/README.md

-# Sample Hello World Skill using Node, Typescript & Express (rather than AWS Lambda)
+# Sample Hello World Alexa Skill using Node, v2 of the API, Typescript & Express (rather than AWS Lambda)